 - Kitchen designer

 The U.S. Bureau of Labor Statistics (BLS) projects that employment opportunities for interior designers will rise by 4% during the 2014-2024 decade, which is slower than average compared to all occupations.
-In 2014, the BLS reports, the median salary for interior designers was $48,400 per year.
-The highest-paying states for interior designers at that time included California, Texas and Florida.
+In 2015, the BLS reports, the median salary for interior designers was $48,840 per year.
+The highest-paying states for interior designers at that time included Washington DC, Rhode Island and New York.

 Continuing Education and Professional Credentials